evialv/AchmeaGHCPWorkshop/docs/Session2-Everyday-Developer-Tasks.md

 - after reviewing the changes you can use github copilot to generate commit messages for you.Use the pen icon to do so.
 If you create a new PR from inside VS  you can enable copilot to summarize a commit message on the pr for you as well as show the comments you saw previously inline.

+## Push the commit and create a PR

+- after you create the commit go to your PR and enable copilot review of the code.
+Then get the changes pulled in your IDE and see the inline commments inside your code as well.

 ---

 **Remember**: These everyday tasks showcase Copilot's versatility beyond simple code completion.
 Use these features to improve code quality, security, and maintainability in your daily development work!